 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers, and persons who own more than 10% of a registered class of our securities, to file with the SEC initial reports of ownership and reports of changes in ownership of Common Stock and other equity securities of our Company.
-Based solely on a review of copies of such forms filed with respect to fiscal year 2016 and the written representations received from certain reporting persons that no other reports were required, we believe that all directors, executive officers and persons who own more than 10% of the Company's outstanding Common Stock have complied with the reporting requirements of Section 16(a), except that Mr. Ruperto failed to file a report relating to a discretionary transaction within his Investment and Savings Plan (401(k)) account, occurring on January 19, 2016.
-The transaction was fully reported in a Form 4/A filed on March 4, 2016.
+Based solely on a review of copies of such forms filed with respect to fiscal year 2017 and the written representations received from certain reporting persons that no other reports were required, we believe that all directors, executive officers and persons who own more than 10% of the Company's outstanding Common Stock have complied with the reporting requirements of Section 16(a).